 The two murals near the front door depict golden rectangles.
 Thus, deleting the blues gives a smaller golden rectangle, then, by throwing away the bluish greens, another which is still smaller, and after three more deletions, one arrives finally in these murals at the tiny white rectangles.
 Indeed, the inherent limitations of masonry, or for that matter, any practical form of visual representation, clearly dictate that one would need to stop sooner or later, at some point or the other.
 However, what the spiralling in these murals is intended to evoke is that, in our God-given unlimited imagination, there is, just as clearly, no need to stop, now or ever.
 We can continue deleting a square on a smaller side for as long as we wish!
 And therein, in this evoked idea, as I’ll presently show, lies the real beauty of these depictions, a beauty which transcends by far their mere visuals, and in my humble, but admittedly prejudiced, mathematician’s opinion, is far more fetching than anything the best painter has ever painted, or the best poet has ever written.

-Remarkably, 1618 and 1000 played no special role in this reasoning, it works just as well with any two whole numbers m and n!
-Therefore: the golden ratio is not equal to any fractional number m/n, or equivalently, a golden rectangle cannot be partitioned into finitely many equal squares in the above way!
+Remarkably, katex is not defined and katex is not defined played no special role in this reasoning, it works just as well with any two whole numbers katex is not defined and katex is not defined!
+Therefore: the golden ratio is not equal to any fractional number katex is not defined, or equivalently, a golden rectangle cannot be partitioned into finitely many equal squares in the above way!
 A truly mind-blowing result!
 For, these squares can be as tiny as we want, even the size of a meson!2 Again, between any two fractional numbers, howsoever close, there is an infinity of fractional numbers, yet, on this already more than overcrowded ruler, there is somehow still some room left for numbers like the golden ratio that are not fractional!

 There is much more that can be said about this argument but I’ll move on now to a water feature, located on the other side of the front door, past that garden path, roman aqueduct, overhead water tank, and rockery with a stony brook hurrying down through its bonsai, cacti and whitewashed temple into that small water pond.